Skip to content

 The New Town

-The day started a bit earlier than expected, since I had to go to the NorthLink Ferries terminal to pick up some haberdashery (hashing gear) that didn’t make it to the event in time.
-Back in the hotel with my loot, I enjoyed breakfast there, and then finished packing.Β
+The day started a bit earlier than expected: I had to go back to the NorthLink Ferries terminal to pick up some haberdashery (hashing gear) that didn’t make it to the event in time.
+Once back in my hotel with the loot, I enjoyed breakfast there, and then finished packing.

 Well before my train was due to depart, I went to Aberdeen station to relax a bit in the First Class Lounge.

-After arrival, I went straight to the hotel Hub by Premier Inn in Rose Street, and after a cup of tea in the lobby, I could already check myself in.Β
+After arrival, I went straight to my hotel—Hub by Premier Inn in Rose Street—and after a cup of tea in the lobby, I could already check myself in.

-For my coffee I didn’t go too far.
-I actually had even visited Wellington Coffee before!Β
+For my coffee I didn’t have to go too far, since it was just around the corner.
+I actually had even visited Wellington Coffee before!

-Back in the centre and back in my MacLaren kilt, I had a couple of beers at the Fierce Bar.Β
+Back in the centre—and freshened up and back in my MacLaren kilt—I had a couple of beers at the Edinburgh Fierce Bar